lotas/lotas.github.io/_posts/2021-11-01-docker-mac-m1.md

 ## [Docker desktop](https://www.docker.com/products/docker-desktop)

 Yep, rather slow, compared to lima and multipass, but can run both x86 and aarch64 images simultaneously.

+Upd 2023: Seems like Docker Desktop was seriously improved and provides significantly better performance, also UI gives much more options now for monitoring, viewing files and seamlessly executing in containers.

 ## [UTM](https://mac.getutm.app/)